leocamachocr/java-features/README.md

 # Java Features

-This repository contains examples about some Java Features
+This repository contains examples of some Java Features